 Noted feminist critic and author looks at how media influences culture

-Her other books include On Fire: The Burning Case for a Green New Deal; The Battle for Paradise: Puerto Rico Takes on the Disaster Capitalists; No Is Not Enough: Resisting the New Shock Politics and Winning the World We Need; This Changes Everything: Capitalism vs. the Climate; The Shock Doctrine: The Rise of Disaster Capitalism; and No Logo.
+Her other books include On Fire: The Burning Case for a Green New Deal; The Battle for Paradise: Puerto Rico Takes on the Disaster Capitalists; No Is Not Enough: Resisting the New Shock Politics and Winning the World We Need; This Changes Everything: Capitalism vs. the Climate; and The Shock Doctrine: The Rise of Disaster Capitalism.
 Her work has been translated into more than 30 languages.

-Klein’s tenure in the chair comes at a critical time in history as women play an ever-growing role in addressing the social, political, and environmental challenges faced by our nation and the world.
-During her three-year tenure, she is helping educate the next generation of thoughtful, responsible leaders, some of whom will go on to help shape the media and the ways in which it reflects and impacts society.
-In addition to teaching, she will organize public events, conduct research, and immerse students in discussion and scholarship on a range of issues, including the role of activist journalists.
+Klein’s tenure in the chair came at a critical time in history as women played an ever-growing role in addressing the social, political, and environmental challenges faced by our nation and the world.
+During her three-year tenure, she helped educate the next generation of thoughtful, responsible leaders, some of whom have gone on to help shape the media and the ways in which it reflects and impacts society.
+In addition to teaching, she organized public events, conducted research, and immersed students in discussion and scholarship on a range of issues, including the role of activist journalists.

 The chair was established by a consortium of alumni and friends to honor Gloria Steinem, the journalist and political activist who became the leading voice of feminism in the 1960s and ’70s.
 A unique collaboration among the Institute for Women’s Leadership, the School of Communication and Information, and the Department of Women’s and Gender Studies at the School of Arts and Sciences at Rutgers University–New Brunswick, the Steinem chair focuses on the complex ways information technology and new media are reshaping culture.